phac-nml/biohansel/docs/source/user-docs/command-line.rst

 Command-Line
 ============

-Here, the arguments needed to run BioHansel effectively are displayed.
+Here, the arguments needed to run biohansel effectively are displayed.
 The required and additional arguments are shown below to see what must be included in a run.

 Required
 ########